zedttxj/zedttxj/README.md

 ## 🏆 Achievements
 - Solved advanced cryptography & security challenges on [pwn.college](https://pwn.college/hacker/1o1) and conducted MITM & penetration tests using Wireshark, pwntools, and Netcat
+- Developed a lightweight online collaboration platform secured by three back-end servers and a custom locally signed PKI, designed so that anyone can integrate it with just one line of JavaScript
+- Undergraduate Researcher at TAMUT, submitted 2 papers to *IEEE Transactions on Image Processing* and *Journal of Algebraic Combinatorics*
 - Executive Secretary at IEEE TAMUT, organizing tech events & competitions

 ## 📂 Featured Projects